Election commissioner opens up about primary and concerns for general election

 “We ended up having to send six of our office staff out to polling places to get the polls open to make sure people could vote and that affected our ability to be ready on election night, as well,” said Lehman.

-Officials said Sedgwick County had 25 percent voter turnout, which is an increase from the amount expected.
+Officials said Sedgwick County had a 25% voter turnout, which is an increase from the amount expected.

 The election office is now in conversation to get more help for the general election while commissioner Lehman continues her battle with cancer.